 - Accelerated Mobile Pages Project to boost speed on mobile sites

-- Think with Google to help gauge how responsive (or mobile-friendly) a site is, which includes speed as a parameter.
+- Test My Site to help gauge how responsive (or mobile-friendly) a site is, which includes speed as a parameter

 Clearly, Google wants your website to load faster than it is right now.
 But how fast?

 What happens if your site takes more than 3 seconds to load?

 Boosting page speed can do more than improve organic performance; it can also increase conversions.

 One survey found that nearly 70% of consumers said that page speed affects how willing they are to buy from a website.

 That could see you missing out on a ton of revenue if shoppers experience performance problems on your site.

 Here are a few ways you can you boost page speed for better rankings and more conversions: